openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 is to be performed by the following steps:

--  A parameterless constructor is executed to produce an instance *x* of the class ``C``.
+-  A parameterless constructor is executed to produce an instance *x* of class ``C``.
 The execution of the object literal completes abruptly if so does the execution of the constructor.

 -  Name-value pairs of the object literal are then executed from left to